ojreed/jhu-csf-22-hw/csf_assign04/README.txt

 merge sort while minimizing the overhead of forking on too small an amount of data.
 This makes sence because at a certain point the inefficency of the qsort (relitive to merge) at a low enough N.

+Moral of the story.
+It is efficent to use a fork based merge sort, but at a certain point, the cost of swapping processes overtakes the bennifits of spllting in input in half.
+This point is the correct threshold for calling a regular qsort on the array segment

 Test run with threshold 2097152